Grindr faces $11.7 mln fine in Norway for breach of data privacy | Business

 Norway's Data Protection Authority said on Tuesday it plans to fine dating app Grindr 100 million Norwegian crowns ($11.7 million) for what the regulator said was illegal disclosure of user data to advertising firms.

-U.S.-based Grindr, which describes itself as the world's largest social networking app for gay, bisexual, transgender, and queer people, did not immediately respond to an e-mailed request for comment.
-"Our preliminary conclusion is that the breaches are very severe," the Norwegian agency said in a statement announcing what it said was a record fine.
+U.S.-based Grindr, which describes itself as the world's largest social networking app for gay, bisexual, transgender and queer people, did not immediately respond to an e-mailed request for comment.
+"Our preliminary conclusion is that the breaches are very severe," the Norwegian agency said in a statement announcing what it said was a record fine corresponding to around 10% of Grindr's estimated global annual revenue.

+Grindr has until Feb.
+15 to respond to the claims, after which the Data Protection Authority will make its final decision in the case, the agency said.
+Europe's General Data Protection Regulation (GDPR) sets guidelines for the collection, processing and sharing of personal information in the European Union as well as in non-EU Norway.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)